|

 - What is the legal contract the donor program requires you to sign?

-- Are you required to work only with that program for any specific
+- Are you required to work only with that program for any specific period of time?

-Donor Payment and Fees
+Donor payment and fees

 - What is your compensation?
-Can you set your compensation or does the
+Can you set your compensation or does the donor program only set your compensation?

 - How, and when, do you get paid?